The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 After installing all of the above, proceed to :ref:`step2`.

-Installation of required packages under Ubuntu
+Installing Dependencies under Ubuntu
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Only Ubuntu 20.04 and above are supported.
-All of the required packages are included in the Docker image, so the installation list is slim.
+Most complex utilities are included in the Docker image, so the installation list is quite slim:

 .. code-block:: bash

-   sudo apt install -y build-essential python3 python3-venv python3-pip make git
+   sudo apt install -y build-essential python3 python3-venv python3-pip git

-Docker Installation under Ubuntu
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Next install Docker.
-Follow `instructions provided in documentation of the Docker  here <https://docs.docker.com/engine/install/ubuntu/>`_ as steps provided below might be outdated.
+Next, you'll need install Docker.
+Follow the as steps provided below may be out of date.

-.. warning:: The steps below might be simply outdated, it is encouraged to follow the link to the official Docker documentation
+.. warning:: The following steps may become out of date.
+You may want to follow the official Docker documentation `here <https://docs.docker.com/engine/install/ubuntu/>`_.

 .. code-block:: console